5 Things Your Voice Over Website Needs Before Running an Ad

 2) Your website should be fast and responsive

 Life is busy, so you can’t expect a visitor to wait for a few seconds (or more) for your website to load; and they are sure to be browsing not just on their PCs or Mac, but also on their mobile.
 Make sure your website loads lightning fast and is available for visitors no matter what device they use.
+Having a web hosting service like Mangomatter helps your demos play faster and images load quicker.

 3) Keep navigation simple